KristapsLidacis/KristapsLidacis/README.md

 Hello there! 👋

 > Passionate web developer.
-The main area of my experise are PHP, together with Larvel, MySQL.
+The main area of my expertise are PHP, together with Laravel, MySQL.
 Interested in constant learning practice.

 #### 📚  Looking for my Resume? -> 	:page_facing_up: https://resume.io/r/gbBfmDKZA